 Ocugen Overview

-Ocugen, formerly Histogenics, is a biopharmaceutical company that discovers, develops, and commercializes drugs for the treatment of eye diseases.
+Ocugen Is a biopharmaceutical company that discovers, develops and commercializes drugs for treatment.
 It is investigating OCU-400 against NR2E3, RHO, CEP290, and PDE6B mutation-associated retinal degeneration; and OCU-410 targeting dry age-related macular degeneration.
 The company is developing OCU200 drugs to treat diabetic macular edema, diabetic retinopathy, and wet-age-related macular degeneration.
-Ocugen is also evaluating COVAXIN in partnership with Bharat Biotech, for the prevention of COVID-19.
+Ocugen is also investing OCU410ST for stargardt orphan disease.
 It utilizes a modified gene therapy platform to develop its products.
-The company has an operational presence in Ireland and the US.
+The company operates in Ireland and the US.
 Ocugen is headquartered in Malvern, Pennsylvania, the US.

 For a complete picture of OCU-400’s valuation, buy the drug’s risk-adjusted NPV model (rNPV) here.